Tifinagh

-Tifinagh (Tuareg Berber language: ⵜⴼⵏⵗ; Neo-Tifinagh: ⵜⵉⴼⵉⵏⴰⵖ; Berber Latin alphabet: Tifinaɣ; /ber/) is a script used to write the Berber languages.
-Tifinagh is descended from the ancient Libyco-Berber alphabet.
-The traditional Tifinagh, sometimes called Tuareg Tifinagh, is still favored by the Tuareg people of the Sahara desert in southern Algeria, northeastern Mali, northern Niger, and northern Burkina Faso for writing the Tuareg languages.
-Neo-Tifinagh is an alphabet developed by the Berber Academy by adopting Tuareg Tifinagh for use for Kabyle; it has been since modified for use across North Africa.
+Tifinagh (Berber languages: ⵜⴼⵏⵗ; Neo-Tifinagh: ⵜⵉⴼⵉⵏⴰⵖ; Berber Latin alphabet: Tifinaɣ; /ber/) is a script used to write the Berber languages (Tamazight).
+It is descended from the ancient Libyco-Berber alphabet.

-Tifinagh is one of three major competing Berber orthographies alongside the Berber Latin alphabet and the Arabic alphabet.
-Tifinagh is the official script for Tamazight, an official language of Morocco and Algeria.
-Outside of symbolic cultural uses, Latin remains the dominant script for writing Berber languages throughout North Africa.
+The traditional Tifinagh, sometimes called Tuareg Tifinagh, is still used by the Tuareg people of the Sahara desert (in southern Algeria, northeastern Mali, northern Niger, and northern Burkina Faso) for writing the Tuareg languages.
+Neo-Tifinagh, developed by the Berber Academy in 1970s, is an alphabet that adapts Tuareg Tifinagh for broader use across North Africa, particularly for Kabyle and other Berber dialects.

-The ancient Libyco-Berber script was used by the ancient northern Berbers known as Libyco-Berbers, also known as Numidians, Afri, and Mauretanians, who inhabited the northern parts of Morocco, Algeria, Tunisia, Libya, and the Canary Islands.
+Tifinagh is one of three major competing Berber orthographies alongside the Latin and the Arabic alphabets.
+However, outside of symbolic or cultural uses, the Latin script remains dominant for writing Berber languages in North Africa.

 Etymology

 The word tifinagh (singular tafinəq < *ta-finəɣ-t) is thought by some scholars to be a Berberized feminine plural cognate or adaptation of the Latin word Punicus 'Punic, Phoenician' through the Berber feminine prefix ti- and the root √FNƔ < *√PNQ < Latin Punicus; thus tifinagh could possibly mean 'the Phoenician (letters)' or 'the Punic letters'.
 Others support an etymology involving the Tuareg verb efnegh 'to write'.
+These are not mutually exclusive, however, as the Libyco-Berber concept of writing being borrowed from the Phoenicians has wide support among linguists and archaeologists.